JSdotNet/Template/README.md

 Inheritance is done with the following line:
 `xml <Import Project="$([MSBuild]::GetPathOfFileAbove('Directory.Build.props', '$(MSBuildThisFileDirectory)../'))" /> `

-To make sure depencency injection can be setup in the responsible project I added a [`DependencyInjection`](src/DependencyInjection.cs) file in each project (with one exception that I'll mention later).
+To make sure dependency injection can be setup in the responsible project I added a [`DependencyInjection`](src/DependencyInjection.cs) file in each project (with one exception that I'll mention later).
-Additionaly each project has a AssemblyReference class to get easy access to the Assembly of the project.
+Additionally each project has a AssemblyReference class to get easy access to the Assembly of the project.

 ### EditorConfig